CGRP Monoclonal Antibodies: access, and coverage

 - Combining medications with different mechanisms to optimize the treatment of a disease is very common in medicine.

-- There no theoretical risk to combining Botox and CGRP MABs.
+- There is no theoretical risk to combining Botox and CGRP MABs.

 - There are scientific arguments supporting this combination.
 Botox and CGRP do not act on the same nerve fibers and in theory they could work well together.
 Botox also inhibits the release of other peptides, not only CGRP.